 Do Cats Get Heartworm Disease?

 It’s a myth that cats can’t contract Heartworm Disease.
 They’re not a typical host for heartworms because the microfilariae (larvae) have difficulty maturing to adulthood in the heart and lungs.
 However, a large number of microfilariae can cause health problems, and even a very few adult worms can be fatal to your cat.

-Like dogs, cats contract Heartworm Disease from mosquito bites and may benefit from preventative medication.
-If you have a cat, you should discuss Heartworm Disease with your veterinarian and find out if preventative medication would be appropriate for your feline friend.
+Like dogs, cats contract this disease from mosquito bites and may benefit from preventative medication.
+If you have a cat, you should discuss Heartworm Disease with your veterinarian and determine if preventive medicine would be appropriate for your feline friend.